thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 2. Explain why you are no longer able to attend and whom you propose as a temporary Delegate.
 3. The Board will vote on whether to appoint this person and respond with any concerns.

 - For financial concerns, such as low registration turnout, the WCAT may involve the WFC to analyze potental solutions.
 As a reminder, Delegates are responsible for reviewing the budget prior to announcement and to have a plan in the event of unexpectedly low income.
 It is strongly recommended that organizing is always done through ROs or a similar legal entity to protect individuals from liability, and to always have backup funds available.
 Competitions are unlikely to be canceled solely over a budget deficit.
-Contact the WCA Financial Committee at the soonest indication that a budget deficit poses a significant risk to a competition for assistance in resolving the situation.
+Contact the WFC at the soonest indication that a budget deficit poses a significant risk to a competition for assistance in resolving the situation.

 # Day of the Competition